Fantasy Island (2021 TV series): Development

-On December 15, 2020, it was announced that Fox had ordered a contemporary adaptation of Fantasy Island created by Elizabeth Craft and Sarah Fain.
+On December 15, 2020, it was announced that Fox had ordered a contemporary adaptation of Fantasy Island developed by Elizabeth Craft and Sarah Fain.
+The show is produced by Fox Entertainment, Happier in Hollywood and Sony Pictures Television's Gemstone Studios subsidiary.
 On September 8, 2021, it was reported that a second season is in negotiations.
 On November 4, 2021, Fox renewed the series for a second season.
+On May 9, 2023, it was announced that the series had been canceled after two seasons.

 Casting

 On April 21, 2021, Kiara Barnes had been cast in a regular role and John Gabriel Rodriquez had been cast in the recurring role.
 On April 27, 2021, Roselyn Sánchez was added to the cast as Elena Roarke.
 On May 5, 2021, it was announced that Bellamy Young would make a guest appearance in the show.
 On June 3, 2021, it was announced that Dave and Odette Annable would make a guest appearance in the show.
 On July 16, 2021, it was announced that Melrose Place stars Laura Leighton, Josie Bissett and Daphne Zuniga will make special guest appearances in the show.

 On November 22, 2021, it was reported that Rodriquez had been promoted to a series regular for the second season.
 On April 25, 2022, Alexa Mansour had been cast in a recurring role.
 On January 11, 2023, it was announced that Teri Hatcher and James Denton are set to guest star for an episode.